How To Make March Madness A Family Event

 - The first thing you will need is a bracket.
-Feel free to use ours or find your own on-line.
-MARCH MADNESS 2016 BRACKET
+Here’s an easy and printable one.
+MARCH MADNESS 2019 BRACKET

 - Keep the buy-in super cheap, either $1 or $5 max.
 Have the kids collect and count the money.

 - Filling in your bracket.
 Anyone younger than 8 will probably need some help.
 If the older kids are really interested, they can visit a website like CBS Sports for tournament predictions.
 If they are elementary age, then one fun way to go about selecting is to do what I did one year and just pick the college they’d rather attend (I actually won the entire pool that year).
 Or if a parent wants to help them with the mascots, they can have fun picking which mascot they prefer or even which color they like best.
 Once you make your first round choices, you keep writing your winners on the next round bracket lines until there is only one team remaining – this will be the team that you feel will win it all.

 - Designate a “Pool Keeper”.
 Have one person, typically a parent or an older child, be the keeper of the pools and update the sheets.
 Or set aside time each night to go through the scores together either online, in a newspaper, or by watching a highlight show like Sportscenter.